WordPress Emails Going to Spam? Fix it Once and for All!

 If you’re managing a serious website, you wouldn’t want to send spam emails from your website.
-Your WordPress site may send tons of important emails every day, and you’d want these emails to drop right onto your user’s inboxes.
+Your WordPress site may send tons of important emails every day, and you’d want these emails to drop right into your user’s inboxes.

 But even if you don’t intend to spam, you may notice that your WordPress emails are going to spam.
 This is bad for your website’s reputation.
-Nobody likes spammers, and your users wouldn’t like receiving your clean emails on their “spam” folder.
+Nobody likes spammers, and your users wouldn’t like receiving your clean emails in their “spam” folder.

 This issue can become more serious.
 In fact, if you don’t take care of this issue immediately, your email address and domain will get blacklisted for consistently sending spam.
 As a result, spam filters will block any future emails from your domain and email address.
 Sounds horrific, right?

 Don’t worry, we know why WordPress emails may go to spam and how to prevent the issue.
-So without further ado, let’s solve the issue for once and all!
+So without further ado, let’s solve the issue once and for all!